Intervening Acts and Remoteness Lecture

 The courts have further refined the concept of foreseeability to dictate that whilst the nature of the harm caused must be foreseeable, the exact series of events leading up to it need not be.

 This principle can be seen to be in effect in Hughes v Lord Advocate [1963] AC 837.
 The claimant was a young boy who came across a manhole which had been left uncovered by the defendant, protected only by a small tent and a paraffin lamp.
 The child descended into the hole uneventfully, but upon climbing up kicked over one of the paraffin lamps, which fell into the hole, causing an explosion in which the child was burned.
 The defendants argued successfully in the Court of Appeal that whilst a child being burned by an unsupervised paraffin lamp was foreseeable, the sequence of events which led to the child being burned in the case at hand was not, and that therefore the claim was invalid by reason of remoteness.
-This decision was reversed upon appeal - it was held that since the child’s burning through contact with one of the lamps was foreseeable, this was sufficient to establish causation, and thus the claim succeeded.
+This decision was reversed upon appeal to the House of Lords - it was held that since the child's burning through contact with one of the lamps was foreseeable, this was sufficient to establish legal causation, and thus the claim succeeded.
 It can thus be concluded that remoteness is based on something being foreseeably harmful, even if the exact series of events which might lead to that harm occurring is itself not foreseeable.

 The same principle can be seen at play in Jolley v Sutton London Borough Council [2000] 1 WLR 1082.
 The defendant was a borough council who left a damaged boat propped up on a piece of its land for two years.
 The claimants, two boys, took it upon themselves to repair the boat back to working order.
-Whilst undertaking this work the boat collapsed, trapping one of the boys and causing him injury.
-The Court of Appeal held took an event-based perspective of the matter (as it did in Hughes), ruling that it was not foreseeable that an accident would occur as a result of the boys deciding to work on the boat.
-Again, as in Hughes, the House of Lords rejected this stance, and instead ruled that since it was foreseeable that some harm would occur to the children as a result of the boat’s unsecured presence on the land, that the claim should succeed.
+Whilst undertaking this work the boat collapsed, trapping one of the boys and causing him serious spinal injury.
+The Court of Appeal took an event-based perspective of the matter (as it did in Hughes), ruling that it was not foreseeable that an accident would occur as a result of the boys deciding to work on the boat.
+Again, as in Hughes, the House of Lords rejected this stance, and instead ruled that since it was foreseeable that some harm would occur to children as a result of the boat's unsecured presence on the land, the claim should succeed.

-The courts have at times been willing to stretch the Hughes principle rather far, and this has rendered some strange rulings.
+The courts have at times been willing to stretch the Hughes principle rather far, and this has produced some striking results.
 Bradford v Robinson Rentals Ltd [1967] 1 All ER 267 provides one such example.
 The claimant was employed by the defendants as a radio service engineer.
 One day, he was tasked with exchanging an old, dilapidated work van for a newer vehicle.
 This involved a long drive, and conditions were extremely cold, to the extent that a weather warning had been issued, advising drivers not to make any unnecessary journeys.
-The van’s heater was broken, and the window stuck in a lowered position, but despite the claimant’s request that the journey be postponed, his employers insisted.
-As a result this combination of factors, the claimant suffered frostbite, and thus sued his employers.
+The van's heater was broken, and the window stuck in a lowered position, but despite the claimant's request that the journey be postponed, his employers insisted.
+As a result of this combination of factors, the claimant suffered frostbite, and thus sued his employers.
 The courts upheld his claim.
-Whilst it is apparent from Hughes that odd circumstances will not form an obstacle to claim, there remains still also remains a requirement that the type of damage be foreseeable.
-It is therefore odd that the courts held frostbite to be a foreseeable type of damage, given its rarity within the temperate UK climate.
+Whilst it is apparent from Hughes that odd circumstances will not form an obstacle to a claim, there also remains a requirement that the type of damage be foreseeable.
+It is therefore noteworthy that the courts held frostbite to be a foreseeable type of damage, given its rarity within the temperate UK climate.
 Nevertheless, frostbite was held to be foreseeable - after all, the defendants were aware of the extreme cold weather warning and the poor state of repair of the van.

 It should be kept in mind, however, that the courts appear to have placed emphasis not simply on whether an object or practice is foreseeably harmful, but also on the specific way an object or practice might be harmful.
 This can be seen in Doughty v Turner Manufacturing Co.
 Ltd [1964] 1 QB 518.
 The claimant, an employee of the defendants, was injured when the cover from a vat of molten metal was tipped into the vat itself.
-This caused a chain reaction, resulting in an explosion which seriously burned the claimant.
+This caused a chemical reaction, resulting in an explosion which seriously burned the claimant.
 The courts held that whilst a splash burn from the molten metal was foreseeable, a burn from an explosion was not, and the claim therefore failed.

-Although it is difficult to reconcile Hughes and Doughty, both can be considered to turn around the concept of kinds of damage.
-In the former case, the foreseeable kind of damage was ‘burns that might foreseeably be caused by an unsecured paraffin lamp’, and thus included both burns from direct contact, but also explosions.
-In the latter, the kind of damage was ‘burns that might foreseeably be caused by molten metal’, and thus included splash damage, but not the rare and unlikely explosive damage which injured the claimant.
+Although it is difficult to reconcile Hughes and Doughty, both can be considered to turn on the concept of kinds of damage.
+In the former case, the foreseeable kind of damage was 'burns that might foreseeably be caused by an unsecured paraffin lamp', and thus included both burns from direct contact, but also explosions.
+In the latter, the kind of damage was 'burns that might foreseeably be caused by molten metal', and thus included splash damage, but not the rare and unlikely explosive damage which injured the claimant.

 The same principle can be seen to be applied in Tremain v Pike [1969] 1 WLR 1556.
 The claimant was employed as a labourer on a farm by the defendants.
 He contracted leptospirosis (a bacterial infection) from handling materials which rats had urinated on.
-However, whilst it was known that the infection could be transmitted by rat bites or scratches, or by consuming contaminated food it was not known that it could be transmitted in the way that affected the claimant.
-Thus, although leptospirosis from rats on a farm was foreseeable, because the mode of harm was unforeseeable, the claim failed.
-This can be seen as existing in a similar vein as Doughty - although the general harm of leptospirosis was foreseeable, the specific ‘brand’ of harm was distinguished from those which could be considered as foreseeable.
-This is arguably a sensible stance to take - the defendants in this case could not have possibly acted to have prevented the harm from occurring, since it was unknown to anyone that leptospirosis could be transmitted in the way it was in this case.
+However, whilst it was known that the infection could be transmitted by rat bites or scratches, or by consuming contaminated food, it was not known that it could be transmitted in the way that affected the claimant.
+Thus, although leptospirosis from rats on a farm was foreseeable, because the mode of transmission was unforeseeable, the claim failed.
+This can be seen as existing in a similar vein to Doughty - although the general harm of leptospirosis was foreseeable, the specific mode of harm was distinguished from those which could be considered foreseeable.
+This is arguably a sensible stance to take - the defendants in this case could not have possibly acted to prevent the harm from occurring, since it was unknown to anyone that leptospirosis could be transmitted in the way it was in this case.
 This can be contrasted with cases such as Jolley v Sutton London Borough Council - it is hardly novel medical science that children can be crushed by a falling boat.

 Although the courts have meandered in their application of the Hughes principle, the general principle is clear: the courts will not ask whether a specific series of events is foreseeable when examining remoteness; rather they will simply ask whether a general category of harm is foreseeable.
-This is arguably a simpler and more effective approach to take towards remoteness, and this point can be illustrated through an examination of the US case of Palsgraf v Long Island Railroad Co.162 NE 99 (1928).
-The claimant was waiting for a train at the defendant’s train station.
+This is arguably a simpler and more effective approach to take towards remoteness, and this point can be illustrated through an examination of the US case of Palsgraf v Long Island Railroad Co.
+162 NE 99 (1928).
+The claimant was waiting for a train at the defendant's train station.
 Another train arrived, and just before it was about to pull away, a passenger attempted to climb aboard.
-Two train guards attempted to help the passenger on-board, and in doing so knocked a package he was carrying from his arms.
-Unbeknownst to anyone except the passenger, the package contained volatile (early 19th century!) fireworks, and when the package hit the rails, the fireworks ignited.
+Two train guards attempted to help the passenger on board, and in doing so knocked a package he was carrying from his arms.
+Unbeknownst to anyone except the passenger, the package contained volatile fireworks, and when the package hit the rails, the fireworks ignited.
 This caused an explosion which knocked a heavy set of industrial weighing scales from their perch, onto the claimant, injuring her.

 A pre-Hughes reading would render the result that the harm was too remote - the farce-like series of events would not have been foreseen by even the most imaginative defendant, and thus the harm too remote.
 A post-Hughes reading, on the other hand, would render the result that as long as it was held to be foreseeable that the heavy scales might fall onto someone, the injured party would be able to make a successful claim.
 When this distinction is considered, further advantages emerge.
-We don’t want defendants to prevent specific series of events from occurring; rather, we want them to take the proper precautions to prevent a potentially harmful object from harming anybody, regardless of the cause.
-Consider a grand piano secured with the thinnest and most fragile of wires above a busy thorough-fare.
+We don't want defendants to prevent specific series of events from occurring; rather, we want them to take the proper precautions to prevent a potentially harmful object from harming anybody, regardless of the cause.
+Consider a grand piano secured with the thinnest and most fragile of wires above a busy thoroughfare.
 One day, a passer-by loses their glasses.
 It is a sunny day, and the glasses focus the sunlight onto a pile of leaves, and start a small fire.
 This fire startles a bird, which then flies off haphazardly and clips the piano, causing it to fall and crush another passer-by.
 This precise series of events is unforeseeable, and so without the precedent of Hughes in place a claim would fail through remoteness.

 Consider the same setup, but this time it simply rains.
 The extra weight on the piano causes the wire to snap, dropping the piano onto a passer-by.
 This is far more foreseeable, and a claim would likely succeed.
 Regardless, the owner of the piano has been extremely careless in both scenarios, and so it would be nonsensical to let the first claim fail just because the entirely foreseeable harm of the piano falling was caused by an unforeseeable chain of events.
-We don’t want the piano owner to take precautions just to avoid foreseeable chains of events - we want them to secure the piano full stop, so as to negate the general danger it presents.
-This is the benefit of the Hughes approach- it does not discriminate against claimants who are unlucky enough to be injured through odd circumstances.
+We don't want the piano owner to take precautions just to avoid foreseeable chains of events - we want them to secure the piano full stop, so as to negate the general danger it presents.
+This is the benefit of the Hughes approach - it does not discriminate against claimants who are unlucky enough to be injured through odd circumstances.
 Instead, it simply asks what the preventable risk was, and punishes those who fail to make safe those risks - a far more pragmatic formulation of tort law, which acts to minimise harm.
 At the same time, all it asks of defendants is that they act to prevent the foreseeable categories of harm, rather than all of the harms which might occur from a given object or activity - as seen in Doughty.

 Refining Foreseeability - Extent of Damage

 As long as a type of damage is foreseeable, then defendants will not be able to argue that they did not foresee the extent of damage caused.
-This principle can be seen in Vacwell Engineering Co v BDH Chemicals Ltd. [1971] 1 QB 88.
-The defendants supplied volatile chemicals to the claimants without a warning that they would explode when in contract with water.
-One of the claimant’s employees dropped a container of the chemical into a sink, and this caused a large explosion, destroying the claimant’s premises.
-Since it was foreseeable that, without sufficient warning, that a risk of accidental combustion existed, the defendant was liable for the full extent of the damage.
+This principle can be seen in Vacwell Engineering Co v BDH Chemicals Ltd [1971] 1 QB 88.
+The defendants supplied volatile chemicals to the claimants without a warning that they would explode when in contact with water.
+One of the claimant's employees dropped a container of the chemical into a sink, and this caused a large explosion, destroying the claimant's premises.
+Since it was foreseeable that, without sufficient warning, a risk of accidental combustion existed, the defendant was liable for the full extent of the damage.

 Extensive damage will not be regarded as being too remote, even if that damage has unfolded in a unique or eccentric manner.
 Thus, in The Trecarrell the defendants, who were ship repairers working on the claimant's ship, negligently dropped a barrel of flammable lacquer into the ship's hold.
 This severed an electric cable, which then shorted in the spilt contents of the barrel, causing an electrical fire.
 The defendants were liable for the full extent of the damages caused, since it was foreseeable that dropping a barrel of flammable lacquer might cause fire damage.
 This is essentially the same reasoning as seen in Hughes, except Hughes refers to an odd series of events unfolding and causing harm, whereas The Trecarrell refers to a pedestrian event causing harm which then unfolds in a unique or unlikely manner.

-This stance reflects how we’d want tort law to operate - we would find it absurd for someone who negligently starts a fire to argue that they are only responsible for burning down the first two houses in a terrace, but no the third or fourth.
+This stance reflects how we'd want tort law to operate - we would find it absurd for someone who negligently starts a fire to argue that they are only responsible for burning down the first two houses in a terrace, but not the third or fourth.
 Similarly, we would find it unjust if a drunk driver who caused a pileup could claim that they only foresaw creating a minor accident, but not a major one.
-Thus, at least in cases of physical damage or injury, claimants are responsible for the full extent of the damage they cause, even if that damage has unfolded in an unforeseeable manner.
+Thus, at least in cases of physical damage or injury, defendants are responsible for the full extent of the damage they cause, even if that damage has unfolded in an unforeseeable manner.

-However, it should be noted that the courts have seen fit to place a perimeter around a harmful event in order to distinguish between actionable and inactionable harms.
+However, it should be noted that the courts have seen fit to place a perimeter around a harmful event in order to distinguish between actionable and non-actionable harms.
 This can be seen in Crossley v Rawlinson [1981] 3 All ER 674.
-A lorry caught fire whilst travelling to its destination (the fire was caused by the defendant’s negligence).
-The lorry’s driver then pulled over onto the side of the road.
+A lorry caught fire whilst travelling to its destination (the fire was caused by the defendant's negligence).
+The lorry's driver then pulled over onto the side of the road.
 The claimant, an AA patrolman, saw the fire and also stopped, pulled out a fire extinguisher from his vehicle, and ran towards the lorry to extinguish the fire.
 He tripped and fell, and was injured.
 He brought a claim against the defendants on the basis that he was on the way to deal with the danger they had created.
 The claim, however, failed.
 The courts held that it was foreseeable that someone might be hurt dealing with a fire, but not that they might be injured on the way to the fire itself.
-Thus, the courts drew a distinction between the events of the fire itself (and anyone who was hurt in dealing with the fire directly) and the claimant’s injuries.
+Thus, the courts drew a distinction between the events of the fire itself (and anyone who was hurt in dealing with the fire directly) and the claimant's injuries.

 So, whilst the courts will hold defendants responsible for the full extent of the damages they have caused, they can be seen to place a limit on the types of harm which can be said to emanate from an instance of negligence.

-The Egg Shell Skull Rule
+The Egg-Shell Skull Rule

-As in criminal law, the courts have instituted an egg-shell skull rule for claimants, as per Smith v Leech Brain & Co Ltd [1962] 2 QB 405.
-The claimant was splashed with molten metal on his lip due to the defendant’s negligence.
-The claimant’s lip happened to be pre-malignant, and the burn caused cancer to develop, which then killed the claimant.
-The defendant argued that, under The Wagon Mound (No. 1), that this was not foreseeable, and so liability should not be imposed.
+As in criminal law, the courts have applied an egg-shell skull rule for claimants, as per Smith v Leech Brain & Co Ltd [1962] 2 QB 405.
+The claimant was splashed with molten metal on his lip due to the defendant's negligence.
+The claimant's lip happened to be pre-malignant, and the burn caused cancer to develop, which then killed the claimant.
+The defendant argued that, under The Wagon Mound (No. 1), this was not foreseeable, and so liability should not be imposed.
 However, the courts rejected this argument - it was foreseeable that some harm would occur from the burn.

 This rule applies not only to claimants themselves or their property, but also to the environment surrounding their property.
 This was the ruling in Great Lakes Steamship Co v Maple Leaf Milling Co [1924] 41 TLR 21.
 The defendants were contracted to remove weight from a docked ship at a particular time.
 They failed to do so, and when the water level dropped, the ship was grounded and damaged (had the ship been light enough, it would have been higher in the water and saved from harm.)
 The damage was particularly extensive because, unbeknownst to the defendants, a large anchor was submerged below the ship.
 Nevertheless, the defendants were held to be liable for the full extent of the damage - in effect, the defendants had to take the external circumstances of the claimant as they found them.